getkeops/keops/doc/python/installation.rst

 mounted in ``/opt/keops`` or ``/opt/geomloss`` take precedence over the pre-installed Pip versions.

-As an example, here is the script that we use to render this website on our slurm cluster:
+As an example, here is the script that we use to render this website on the `Jean Zay <http://www.idris.fr/eng/jean-zay/index.html>`_ scientific cluster:

 .. code-block:: bash